citusdata/citus_docs/ref_arch/multi_tenant.rst

   ORDER BY monthly_budget DESC
   LIMIT 10;

-This is a typical query for a multi-tenant application because it restricts the results to data from a single company.
+This is a typical query for a multi-tenant application because it restricts the results to data from a single company, by the presence of the where-clause filter `where company_id = 5`.
 Each tenant, in this case an advertising company, will be accessing only their own data.

 Any column of the :code:`campaigns` table could be its distribution column, but let's compare how this query performs for either of two options: :code:`id` and :code:`company_id`.